Zaloog/kanban-python/README.md

 Adjusting the settings can also be done directly by using the 3rd command which is:
 ![kanban](https://github.com/Zaloog/kanban-python/blob/main/images/image_kanban.PNG)

+Use `Ctrl-C` to exit the application at any time. :warning: If you exit in the middle of creating/updating a task, or changing settings, your progress wont be saved.

 ### Change Settings
   ```bash
   kanban configure
   ```
 ![settings](https://github.com/Zaloog/kanban-python/blob/main/images/image_kanban_configure.PNG)

+To create a new custom Columns, you have to edit the `pykanban.ini` manually and add a new columnname + visibility status under the `settings.columns.visible` section.

+## Feedback and Issues
+Feel free to reach out and share your feedback, or open an Issue, if something doesnt work as expected.

 <!-- pyscaffold-notes -->